-Neal Learner has had a life-long love for music.
-A multi-instrumentalist and songwriter, his work draws on many influences, from classical and Broadway to bluegrass and rock.
-Outside of his day job as a reporter and communications professional, Neal teaches violin and voice at the Del Ray School of Music, and cohosts the monthly Great Del Ray Poetry Reading in Alexandria, VA.
+Neal Learner is a multi-instrumentalist, singer-songwriter and composer whose work draws on many influences, from classical and musical theater to bluegrass and rock.
+His latest work, TREES: A New Musical, had its world premiere in October 2023 by the Bethesda Little Theatre company.
+In November 2022, he debuted a staged singing of his operetta, Get Me Home, at the Athenaeum in Alexandria, Va.
+The first act of Get Me Home premiered in April 2020 in an online performance by Taphouse Theatre company of Fort Worth, Texas.
 In October 2021, Neal debuted a series of his violin compositions with Alexandria Poet Laureate KaNikki Jakarta in a performance called Poetry With Strings Attached.
-His recent musical theater work includes Get Me Home, which premiered online in April 2020 by Taphouse Theatre in Fort Worth, TX.
-He also wrote the critically praised sung-through musical "LIFE: A Comic Opera in Three Short Acts," which premiered at the 2017 Capital Fringe Festival, and music and lyrics for "Soul Redeemer," book by playwright Paul Handy, which premiered at the 2019 Capital Fringe Festival.
+His other musical theater works include the critically praised sung-through musical "LIFE: A Comic Opera in Three Short Acts," which premiered at the 2017 Capital Fringe Festival, and music and lyrics for "Soul Redeemer," book by playwright Paul Handy, which premiered at the 2019 Capital Fringe Festival.
 In 2010 he released Would You Like to Be a Mermaid, a CD of songs for and about children.
 Neal performs his music and poetry throughout the Washington, D.C., area, and lives with his wife in Alexandria.
+Contact: learnermusic @ hotmail.com

 MD Theatre Guide Review: ‘Trees’ presented by Bethesda Little Theatre at The Writer’s Center